MatchuPitchu/javascript-summary/05_objects.md

 - Generally, `this` refers to the "thing" which called a function (if used inside of a function).
 That can be the global context, an object or some bound data/ object (e.g. when the browser binds `this` to the button that triggered a click event).

-- `this` inside of arrow functions has the binding `this` would have outside of the function
+- `this` inside of arrow functions has the binding the `this` would have outside of the function
   - arrow fn does NOT know `this`
   - arrow fn does NOT bind `this` to anything